kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/103-functions/index.md

 - `return_type`: Data type of the output produced by the function.
 It can be `void`, indicating that the function doesn't return any value.
 - `function_name`: Name given to the function, following C++ naming conventions.
 - `parameter list`: List of input parameters/arguments that are needed to perform the task.
-It is optional, and when no parameters are needed, you can leave it blank or use the keyword `void`.
+It is optional, you can leave it blank when no parameters are needed.

 ## Example